Caleb & Brown

 Created by CENTRE with support from Circle and Coinbase, USD Coin (USDC) is another stablecoin pegged 1:1 to the U.S. Dollar.
 Launched in September 2018, each dollar of USDC is backed by a U.S. Dollar which exists as a mix of cash and Treasury bonds.
 Its reserves are regularly and publicly reviewed by an external accounting firm with their findings published monthly.

-Like other stablecoins, it is mainly used for cashless everyday transactions and as a store of value given its relative stability.
+Like other stablecoins, it is mainly used for cashless everyday transactions and as a store of value given its relative stability, which it has managed to maintain by and large despite a blip due to its multi-billion dollar exposure to Silicon Valley Bank’s bankruptcy in 2023.

 8. Dai (DAI)